Integrative Studies at UM-Dearborn is intended for students who wish to customize their degree program to fit their own

 12 credit hours at the upper level required (plus prerequisites as needed) in each concentration chosen.
 You may choose one, two, or all three concentrations from Group I.

 Anthropology, Applied Statistics, Arabic, Art History, Biochemistry, Biological Sciences, Chemistry, Comparative Literature, Computer and Computational Mathematics, Economics, English, Environmental Science, French Studies, Geology, Hispanic Studies, History, Linguistics, Mathematics, Microbiology, Music, Philosophy, Physics, Political Science, Psychology, Sociology

 12-18 credit hours required at the upper level (plus prerequisites as needed) in each concentration chosen.
 Most concentrations in Group II have specific courses required.
 You may choose one, two, or all three concentrations from Group II.

-African and African American Studies, Applied Art, Arab American Studies, Astronomy, Communications, Community Change Studies, Criminology and Criminal Justice, Environmental Studies, Film Studies, Geography, Global Cultures, Journalism and Screen Studies, Law and Society, Leadership & Communication in Organizations, Living, Working, Adapting, and Connecting During a Pandemic, Media Roles and Responses to Pandemics, Medieval and Renaissance Studies, Organizational Change in a Global Environment, Pandemics and Infectious Disease, Religious Studies, Science and Technology Studies, Social Science Research Methodology, Society and Technological Change, Urban and Regional Studies, Women’s and Gender Studies
+African and African American Studies, Applied Art, Arab American Studies, Astronomy, Communications, Community Change Studies, Criminology and Criminal Justice, Environmental Studies, Film Studies, Geography, Global Cultures, Journalism and Media Production, Law and Society, Leadership & Communication in Organizations, Living, Working, Adapting, and Connecting During a Pandemic, Media Roles and Responses to Pandemics, Medieval and Renaissance Studies, Organizational Change in a Global Environment, Pandemics and Infectious Disease, Religious Studies, Science and Technology Studies, Social Science Research Methodology, Society and Technological Change, Urban and Regional Studies, Women’s and Gender Studies

 You may choose only one concentration from Group III.
 Each area requires a minimum of 15 credit hours at the upper level (plus prerequisites as needed).
 See a CASL academic advisor for details.

 Accounting, Artificial Intelligence, Computer and Information Science, Digital Marketing, Entrepreneurship, Finance, Financial Planning, Game Design, Human Services, Human Resources Management, Information Systems Security, Information Systems Management, Management, Marketing, Pre-Health Professional Studies, Public Health, Public Health and Pandemics, Supply Chain Management

 Student Services & Facilities